-GET OFF THE GRID FEST is managed by a group of like-minded folk who believe everyone should have a little power in their lives.
+GET OFF THE GRID FEST is produced by a team of like-minded folk who believe everyone should have a little power in their lives.

-As a traveling festival that tours the southeast, the organizational structure of GET OFF THE GRID FEST is also designed to serve as a catalyst for change.
-A core team of festival producers are joined by local community members handpicked for their background, expertise and commitment to advocating an “off-grid” lifestyle.
-This structure helps ensure that each iteration of the festival is integrated within its host community, increasing the likelihood that the seeds planted during festival planning and implementation continue to grow beyond the reach of each individual event.
+As a biennial festival that tours the southeast, the organizational structure of GET OFF THE GRID FEST is designed to serve as a catalyst for change.
+A core team of producers are joined by locals handpicked for their background, expertise and commitment to advocating an “off-grid” lifestyle.
+This structure helps ensure that each iteration of GOTGF is integrated within its host community, increasing the likelihood that the seeds planted during Festival planning and implementation continue to grow beyond the reach of each individual event.

 WATCH OUR 2021 AFTERMOVIE →